 - How far along you are already

 - How much college or university credit you can transfer into your WFA program

 - How many classes you take each semester

 Typically, most of the required WFA courses may be completed in 2-3 full-time semesters, but this does vary by student.

 How will I be graded?

-Systems Management courses have a mix of graded and non-graded course work to help you develop and demonstrate each of the course competencies.
+Work Force Administration courses have a mix of graded and non-graded course work to help you develop and demonstrate each of the course competencies.
 Your professor evaluates all graded assignments and provides feedback.
 Your grades on all exams, case studies, assignments, and discussions are accessible at any time on the course website.
 You will receive a final course grade the week immediately following ‘Finals Week’.